 Do I need a music degree to be part of the chorus?

-No. This is a professional group, and the Edmontonians involved may have music degrees or employed in other professions and pursuits, including lawyers, doctors and students.
+No. This is a professional group, and the Edmontonians involved may have music degrees, but are also employed in other professions and pursuits, including lawyers, health professionals and students.
 Some members have been a part of the chorus for many years, while others are experiencing their first season with the opera.

 I have sung in choirs, but have no classical voice training or haven’t seen opera before.
 Can I still be a part of the opera chorus?